Iyedderar/printf/README.md

-            (Handle the following conversion specifiers:d, i task 3 :  With a face like mine, I do better in print (Handle the following custom conversion specifiers:b: the unsigned int argument is converted to binary)
+            (Handle the following conversion specifiers:d, i task 3 :  With a face like mine, I do better in print (Handle the following custom conversion specifiers:b: the unsigned int argument is converted to binary) task 4 : What one has not experienced, one will never understand in print (Handle the following conversion specifiers:u, o, x, X)